rach7777/monax-may/content/platform/components.md

 This process of: solidity -> monax:compilers (contract compile) -> monax:abi (transaction formulation) -> monax:keys (sign) -> deploy is wholly abstracted away by the `monax:package_manager`; see the [contract deploying tutorial](/docs/getting-started/#step-4-integrate-your-ecosystem-application) for more info.
 In essence, you write a contract, specify a few parameters in a `.yaml` file then vrooom `monax pkgs do`.

 So a transaction hits the chain, then what?
 Roughly, the transaction will be proposed and the validators will vote on whether or not to accept it in the next block.
 Voting happens in a round robin manner.
-The Tendermint consensus engine is its own module which talks to the `monax:db` application runtime over the  [tendermint socket protocol (tmsp)](http://tendermint.com/posts/tendermint-socket-protocol/).
+The Tendermint consensus engine is its own module which talks to the `burrow` application runtime over the  [tendermint socket protocol (tmsp)](http://tendermint.com/posts/tendermint-socket-protocol/).

 We are working on making experimentation with other consensus engines simpler.
 Our roadmap is tending toward being able to offer a sort of plug-and-play system with different application runtimes and consensus engines packaged, configured, and connected in a user friendly manner.